Michael-Free/ComputerInventory/README.md

 Other than the above requirements, we'll only need to make sure we're running a modern Powershell version (ideally v4+). `Get-Monitor.ps1` is not written by me, it was obtained from here: https://github.com/MaxAnderson95/Get-Monitor-Information/blob/master/Get-Monitor.ps1

 ### InventoryLocal
 InventoryLocal has significantly less requirements.
 All that is required is a modern Powershell version (ideally v4+).
 No network connection is even needed, as it will poll the computer for relevant inventory information.

-## Information Collected

-### InvetoryDomain

-### InventoryLocal
+Ideally the InventoryLocal directory is copied to a USB drive, and `runme.bat` is executed, and system information is collected and written to a csv file.